ARLENE COURTNEY

 I started my academic teaching career as an Assistant Professor in 1982 at Murray State University in Kentucky where I taught chemistry majors' general chemistry and graduate courses in organic, inorganic and organometallic chemistry.
 I moved west joining the Western faculty in 1988.
 I was promoted to Associate Professor in 1990 and attained my current rank of Professor in 1996.
 I became Head of the Department of Earth and Physical Sciences in 1992.
 I served in that capacity until becoming the Chairman of the Division of Natural Sciences and Mathematics in 1996, a position I held for six years.
 Over the years, I have taught a wide range of chemistry courses at WOU including general chemistry, organic chemistry, biochemistry, advanced inorganic chemistry, environmental chemistry, chemical literature, experimental chemistry, forensic science and the senior seminar.
 I have also taught information technology and multimedia authoring workshops for teachers.
 This year, I will be teaching a new environmentally-related course "Energy and Resources in Perspective" during the Spring term and a week-long workshop on generating virtual field trips for pre-service and current teachers in June.

 Away from the university, my passion is training dogs for agility, obedience and pointing breed hunting tests and field trials.
-In my spare time, I teach obedience and agility classes, write a monthly dog training column for the English Setter Association of America newsletter, and judge obedience and agility trials.
+In my spare time, I teach obedience and agility classes and judge obedience, rally and agility trials.
 I am a member of a number of dog organizations including Luckiamute Dog Training Club (an AKC club), the Willamette Agility Group, Mutty Paws Dog Training Club (a UKC club), Monterey Bay English Setter Club, and the English Setter Association of America.

 As time permits, I enjoy outdoor activities such as hiking, biking, and camping.